troyere/sensiolabs-university/README.md

 ***

 ### What is the purpose of the logging: true option in the translator config?
-Answer : Log a message when Symfony doesn't find a translation for the given locale.
+Answer: Log a message when Symfony doesn't find a translation for the given locale.
 > http://symfony.com/doc/current/reference/configuration/framework.html#logging

 ***

 ### Is it possible to add a listener to several events?
-Answer : Yes
+Answer: Yes
 > http://symfony.com/doc/current/components/event_dispatcher/introduction.html#connecting-listeners

 ***

 ### What is the way to destroy a variable in a PHP session?
-Answer :
+Answer:
 - unset() on the variable in $_SESSION
 - ~~session_destroy()~~
 - ~~session_unset()~~